 Oscar Pistorius’s fight to overcome his disability made him a hero to many and he picked up sponsorships from Nike, Oakley Sunglasses, and other high-profile firms.
 (The New York Times said in a 2012 profile that Pistorius was earning “well over $1 million a year.”)
 In 2012 he ran in the London Olympics as part of the South African 4×400 meter team.
 The team did not medal, but Pistorius did win two golds (in the 400 meters and the 4×100 meter relay) at the 2012 Paralympic Games which followed.

 However, things took a shocking turn a few months later: on 14 February 2013, Oscar Pistorius was arrested and charged with murder after his girlfriend, the model Reeva Steenkamp, was shot and killed inside of Pistorius’s home in Pretoria.
 In bail hearings over the following week, a magistrate ruled that the charge should be upgraded to premeditated murder, although he said the charge could be downgraded later.
 Pistorius was released on February 22, and commanded to return for trial on June 4, 2013.
 A Pretoria court indicted him on murder on weapons charges 19 August 2013 (Steenkamp’s birthday, as it happened).
 After a lengthy trial and deliberations, Pistorius was found guilty of culpable homicide, the South African equivalent of manslaughter, on September 12, 2014.
 Then, on October 21, 2014, a judge sentenced him to five years in prison.

 Pistorius served about a year in prison and then was released to house arrest.
-But in December of 2015 came another twist: the appeals court overturned the 2013 ruling and said Pistorius was, indeed, guilty of the higher charge of murder.
-That charge requires a minimum sentence of at least 15 years; the appeals court ordered that Pistorius be resentenced by the original judge, Thokozile Matilda Masina.
+But in December of 2015 came another twist: the appeals court overturned the 2013 ruling and said Pistorius was, indeed, guilty of the higher charge of murder, requiring a minimum sentence of at least 15 years.
+The appeals court ordered that Pistorius be resentenced by the original judge, Thokozile Matilda Masina.
 Instead of 15 years, however, she sentenced Pistorius to six years in prison in July of 2016.